-During Ritterbush's (1991b) search for fur trade posts in northeastern North Dakota, 16 archeological sites were identified.
+During Ritterbush's (1991b) search for fur trade posts in northeastern North Dakota, 16 archaeological sites were identified.
 Ritterbush (1991a:44-49) discusses some of the problems associated with finding sites in Red River bottomland settings.
-As noted by Ritterbush, a geoarcheological framework will aid in selecting likely site locations and help in determining the age of cultural deposits encountered in these settings.
-The proposed construction of an approximately 1,845-mile long crude oil pipeline (TransCanada), originating in Canada and terminating in Illinois and Oklahoma, necessitated Class I, II, and III cultural resource inventories in eastern North Dakota (Bleier et al. 2006).
+As noted by Ritterbush, a geoarchaeological framework will aid in selecting likely site locations and help in determining the age of cultural deposits encountered in these settings.

+The proposed construction of an approximately 1,845-mile-long crude oil pipeline (TransCanada), originating in Canada and terminating in Illinois and Oklahoma, necessitated Class I, II, and III cultural resource inventories in eastern North Dakota (Bleier et al. 2006).
 Driven by a geomorphologist, the Class II inventory covered 100% of the original pipeline route.
 The Class III inventory was a 31% sample of the proposed pipeline route(s).
 The sample segments represented higher probability areas (ibid.:ii).
 The pedestrian survey was supplemented by shovel probes in areas of reduced ground surface visibility.
 Counties within the NRRSU include portions of Cavalier, Nelson, Pembina, Steele, and Walsh.
 Terrain along the proposed route varies from prominent riparian forests along stream valleys to flat farmland to gently rolling plains with intermittent wetlands.
 More specifically, the contemporary landscape comprises the Pembina Gorge, cultivated fields, pasture, and Conservation Reserve Program (CRP) fields.
-During the Class III inventory, one archeological site and two archeological isolated finds were recorded within the NRRSU (ibid.:Table 10).
+During the Class III inventory, one archaeological site and two archaeological isolated finds were recorded within the NRRSU (ibid.:Table 10).

-Along the 2006 proposed TransCanada pipeline route, all of the archeological resources within the NRRSU consisted of lithics.
+Along the 2006 proposed TransCanada pipeline route, all the archaeological resources within the NRRSU consisted of lithics.
 Site 32PB202 is a small lithic scatter located in a flat cultivated field with a rise to the east and a man-made drainage to the north.
 Twenty artifacts were documented; except for one KRF flake, all were Swan River chert (SRC) (ibid.:36).
 A Besant-type projectile point and a core also were found (ibid.).
 The two isolated finds, 32PBx176 and 32WAx211, were recorded in plowed fields and comprise one SRC flake and one light brown chert flake, respectively (ibid.:52).
 In general, the documented site settings and feature type are not unexpected (cf. Table 9.5).

-Numerous archeological sites have been recorded in eastern North Dakota along sampled, cross-state linear project corridors, such as the TransCanada pipeline inventory.
-More surveys of this nature inevitably would result in the recordation of more archeological sites.
+Numerous archaeological sites have been recorded in eastern North Dakota along sampled, cross-state linear project corridors, such as the TransCanada pipeline inventory.
+More surveys of this nature inevitably would result in the recordation of more archaeological sites.

-As of 5 August 2015, there have been 583 inventories conducted within the NRRSU.
-The majority of these inventories reflect transportation projects, with far fewer inventories conducted in the NRRSU reflecting energy projects.
+As of 31 December 2020, there have been 682 inventories conducted within the NRRSU.
+Most of these inventories for energy projects.
 The nature of the inventories in the NRRSU compared to SU in the western half of the state appear to reflect the emphasis on channels of commerce in the east, and the surge in oil and gas production in the west.